ansyblenetwork/ansybleblog/_posts/2021-03-09-about-and-faq.md

 However, the source code is always available to you (or any user) via your browser's development tools.
 If you're interested in the project and/or the encryption, I would be happy to discuss via email: ansyblenetwork@gmail.com

-Note: I am aware of and waiting for action regarding the theoretical concern discussed [here](https://github.com/w3c/ServiceWorker/issues/822).
+Note: I am aware of the concern about web app code integrity discussed [here](https://github.com/w3c/ServiceWorker/issues/822).
+Ansyble addresses this in what I believe is a novel way, which I will discuss in a future post.

-#### Wait...is the icon inspired by that well-known photograph, (xyz)?
+#### Wait...is the icon inspired by that well-known photograph, XYZ?

 YES.
 Contact me!!